pacheco1810/dom-exercises/freecodecamp/README.md

-# freeCodeCamp DOM Exercises
+# <h1 align="center">freeCodeCamp DOM Exercises</h1>

-##  Description

-This folder contains all my DOM manipulation exercises from freeCodeCamp.
-Each exercise is in its own subfolder with complete HTML, CSS, JavaScript, and documentation.
+<p align="center">This folder contains all my DOM manipulation exercises from freeCodeCamp.
+Each exercise is in its own subfolder with complete HTML, CSS, JavaScript, and documentation.</p>

 ## Tecnologies
 <p align="center">